 Resident and nonresident fellows contribute to the Council’s expertise by authoring blogs and commentaries, peer reviewing reports, developing podcasts and interactives, and presenting Council research on critical platforms.

-Hosted in partnership with the Financial Times, this three-day international conference brings together leaders in business, civics, education, and the arts for a cross-sector dialogue on the influential role cities play in solving critical global challenges.
+Since 2015, the Pritzker Forum on Global Cities, cohosted by the Chicago Council on Global Affairs and the Financial Times, has brought together leaders in business, civic life, education, and the arts for a cross-sector dialogue on the influential role cities play in addressing critical global challenges.

 Sign up for free access to the Financial Times’ Coronavirus Business Update, a level-headed briefing on how the epidemic is affecting markets, global business, our workplaces and our lives.